AhmadEleiwa/ProjectMangament/README.md

 <img src='assets/OperationsAccociate.png' >

-Project managers add value to their teams and organizations in key ways that include:
+## Project managers add value to their teams and organizations in key ways that include:
 * prioritization
 * delegation
 * effective communication

 ### Prioritization
 Project managers add value of their teams and origanizations through effective prioritization of tasks required to complete a project.
-There're tasks with different levels of priority.
+In a project , there're tasks with different levels of priority.